California Online Poker

 Will PokerStars operate in California?

 That depends on the bill that eventually passes.
-Some include language that would specifically exclude PokerStars.
-It is thought by some industry experts that a bill excluding PokerStars can never pass in California.
+While some include language that would specifically exclude PokerStars, some industry experts believe that a bill excluding PokerStars can never pass in California.

 How much tax revenue will California generate?

 It is estimated that California online poker rooms would generate about $350 million a year in rake.
 This would translate to $35 million a year in tax revenue at a rate of 10 percent.

 Additional licensing fees for sites and employees would also create taxes for the state.

 Will California poker sites be available outside of California?